 Originally from beautiful Vancouver B.C., I have an Honours B.A. in English and History from the University of British Columbia and an M.A. and Ph.D. in English from Cornell University.
 Since 1995, I have been a member of the English Department at Dalhousie University in Halifax, Nova Scotia.
 After all these years ‘out east,’ I am still adjusting to snow, ice, and spring that doesn’t arrive until June.
 I am married to a philosopher specializing in analytic epistemology and philosophy of religion.
-We have two wonderful children: a son who’s a computer whiz as well as a very talented musician and composer (now a Dalhousie student himself) and a daughter with a great singing voice who will still sometimes sit down and watch a movie with her mom.
+We have two wonderful children: a son who’s a computer whiz as well as a very talented musician and composer (now a Dalhousie student himself) and a daughter with a beautiful singing voice who will still sometimes sit down and watch a movie with her mom.

 At Dalhousie, my main teaching area is the Victorian novel; I have a particular admiration for George Eliot and assign her greatest novel, Middlemarch, whenever possible.
 I regularly offer courses in detective fiction as well; my other teaching and research interests include ethical criticism, intersections between literature and moral philosophy, historical fiction and historiography, and the role of literature and criticism in contemporary life.
 One of my recent academic projects is an anthology of Victorian critical writing on the novel for Broadview Press.
 Click here for my full academic curriculum vitae.